WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 -Utilities rates are far higher than I imagined

 -Irrigation lines dry out and leak.
 Unless you have a map of the lines you may never know where they are and leaks could go undetected for a long time.
+When irrigation lines are installed they are rarely if ever mapped out.

 -Water pressure can be unexpectedly high.
 Pressure relief valves are required.